zerotunnelexception/cathook/README.md

 * Sandvich aimbot
 * Autotaunt

-and a lot of useful features, including
+And a lot of useful features, including

 * Working hitscan and projectile nospread
 * Anti Backstab with option to use "No" voice command when spy tries to backstab you